sdelitta/u3_lab_sequelize_API_from_scratch/README.md

 - Read through the FULL INSTRUCTIONS before starting this lab

 ## Instructions
-Your deliverable is to create a Node/Express/Sequelize server that can be queried externally.
+Your goal is to create a Node/Express/Sequelize server that can be queried externally.
 To test this, you'll need Insomnia.

 ## Recommended Process
 - Create an ERD to establish what sort of models you'll want to be working with. **(No more than `3` models should be created)**.